pandosme/make_acap/README.md

 # Make ACAP

-Working with the ACAP ASK API is not trivial.
+Working with the ACAP SDK API is not trivial.
 Also, the SDK API may change over time.
-A solution to both challanges is to use an ACAP SDK Wrapper that provides abstraction layer API.
+A solution to both challenges is to use an ACAP SDK Wrapper that provides an abstraction layer API.
 One such Layer is ACAP.h and ACAP.c.
 Including the files in the project allows faster development as you can focus on the use case.
-If future ACAP SDK version introduces breaking changes, you only need to adjut the ACAP.c in order to support future versions.
+If future ACAP SDK versions introduce breaking changes, you only need to adjust the ACAP.c to support future versions.

-# Template starting Point
+# Template Starting Point

 ## Base
-The standard base for majority ACAP including
+The standard base for majority of ACAPs including:
-- HTTP (based on fastgci) incuding GET, POST and file transfer
+- HTTP (based on fastcgi) including GET, POST and file transfer
 - Image capture
 - Managing ACAP configuration parameters
-- Decalreing and Fire events
+- Declaring and Fire events
 - Web Interface with video streaming capabilities

 ## Event Subscription